CMTA/CMTAT/doc/modules/presentation/core/ERC20Mint.md

-# Mint Module
+# ERC20Mint Module

-This document defines Mint Module for the CMTA Token specification.
+This document defines ERC20Mint Module for the CMTA Token specification.

 [TOC]